Learned Inertial Odometry for Autonomous Drone Racing: Introduction

 Why drone racing?
 Drone racing requires flying a drone through a sequence of gates in minimum time and has now become a benchmark for the development of new drone technologies that can be turned into real-world products~\cite{madaan2020airsim, foehn2021alphapilot}.
 What makes drone racing so challenging is that the platform is flown at incredible speeds, close to a hundred kilometers per hour, pushing the boundaries of the physics of the vehicle.
 At such speeds, any little state estimation error can lead to a crash.
 Research works so far mainly focused on planning and control~\cite{foehn2021time, romero2022model, penicka2022minimum}, and relied on external position-tracking systems for state estimation.
 However, tackling the state estimation problem with only onboard sensing is key to achieving full autonomy.
 In absence of external position-tracking systems, the only viable solution for state estimation of flying vehicles is VIO~\cite{zhang2019encyclopedia,huang2019visual}.
 However, VIO fails in scenarios characterized by motion blur, low texture, and high dynamic range due to the unreliability of the vision system.
 These failure cases are always present in drone racing.
 Conversely, inertial odometry is not affected by these challenges.

 We propose a learned inertial odometry algorithm that uses an IMU as the only sensor modality.
-Our algorithm combines an Extended Kalman Filter~(EKF), which is driven by the inertial measurements, with a learning-based module, which has access to the control commands in the form of commanded collective thrust.
-The learning-based module is a temporal convolutional network~(TCN) that takes as input a buffer of commanded collective thrust and gyroscope measurements and outputs an estimate of the distance traveled by the quadrotor.
+Our algorithm combines an Extended Kalman Filter~(EKF), which is driven by the inertial measurements, with a learning-based module, which has access to \rebuttal{measurements that are related to the drone dynamics} in the form of mass-normalized collective thrust.
+The learning-based module is a temporal convolutional network~(TCN) that takes as input a buffer of mass-normalized collective thrust and gyroscope measurements and outputs an estimate of the distance traveled by the quadrotor.
 These relative positional displacements are then used to update the filter.

-We show that the proposed algorithm is superior to the state-of-the-art filter-based and optimization-based VIO algorithms as well as the state-of-the-art learned inertial odometry algorithm~TLIO~\cite{liu2020tlio}.
+We show that the proposed algorithm is superior to the state-of-the-art filter-based and optimization-based VIO algorithms as well as the state-of-the-art learned inertial odometry algorithm~TLIO~\cite{liu2020tlio} in estimating the pose of a racing quadrotor.
 Additionally, our approach achieves comparable results to a VIO solution that uses a camera and exploits the known gate location and appearance.
 We believe that the application in autonomous drone racing shows the benefits of our method and paves the way for novel research in inertial odometry for agile quadrotor flight.

 The main contributions of this work are: \begin{itemize} \item An inertial odometry algorithm based on an EKF that is propagated by the inertial measurements and is updated by the relative positional displacements predicted by a temporal convolutional network.
-We name our algorithm imu-model odometry (IMO). \item Thorough experimental analysis including comparisons of the proposed approach against the state-of-the-art VIO and learned IO algorithms as well as against a VIO algorithm that uses a camera to localize to the gates. \item Ablation studies validate both the model-based component, EKF, and the learning-based component, TCN, of our system. \end{itemize}
+We name our algorithm \textit{IMU-Model Odometry (IMO)}. \item \rebuttal{Validation of the proposed system in multiple agile quadrotor flights from the Blackbird dataset~\cite{Antonini18iser}.} \item Thorough experimental analysis for drone racing.
+Our analysis includes comparisons of the proposed approach against the state-of-the-art VIO and learned IO algorithms as well as against a VIO algorithm that uses a camera to localize to the gates. \item Ablation studies validate both the model-based component, EKF, and the learning-based component, TCN, of our system. \end{itemize}